 By Dara Ekanger

 It’s always challenging to come up with Christmas gifts for the male members of our family … especially inexpensive gifts that the kids can make themselves.
 Grandmas and aunts are easy—handmade jewelry, decorative items, even little sewing projects are received with joy and enthusiasm, but what to create for those beloved uncles, grandpas, brothers, male cousins, and daddy?
+How about chocolate snowmen as a DIY gift?

 Well, you know what they say: “The way to a man’s heart is through his stomach.”
 With that in mind, last year my 7-year-old daughter and I hit on a winner!